Skip to main content

 Generative AI 101

-Northwestern IT Teaching and Learning Technologies (TLT) invites applications to Generative AI 101, a new six-week professional development program co-sponsored by the Provost’s Advisory Committee on Generative AI.
+Northwestern IT Teaching and Learning Technologies (TLT) invites applications to Generative AI 101, a professional development program co-sponsored by the Provost’s Advisory Committee on Generative AI.
 The program aims to increase instructors’ digital literacy in generative artificial intelligence (GenAI).
 All Northwestern instructors ready to begin exploring GenAI are encouraged to apply.
-A cohort of 15 to 20 instructors will be selected to join the program's first iteration, scheduled for January 27-March 7, 2025.

 Apply now